Mikael Stanne

-Bengt Mikael Stanne (born 20 May 1974) is a Swedish musician, best known as the vocalist and one of the lyricists (as well as a former rhythm guitarist) for the Swedish melodic death metal band Dark Tranquillity.
+Bengt Mikael Stanne (born 20 May 1974) is a Swedish musician, best known as the vocalist, primary lyricist and a former guitarist for the melodic death metal band Dark Tranquillity.
 Since the departure of original drummer Anders Jivarp in 2021, Stanne is the only remaining original member of the band.
-Stanne is also the vocalist for bands Grand Cadaver and The Halo Effect, which formed in 2020 and 2021 respectively.
-He was also an ex-vocalist for Swedish bands HammerFall and In Flames.
+Stanne is also the vocalist for bands Grand Cadaver, the Halo Effect and Cemetery Skyline, which formed in 2020, 2021 and 2023, respectively.
+He was also an ex-vocalist for HammerFall and In Flames.

-Background
+Early life

+Stanne spoke of his early musical influences, "I first got into extreme metal through trading tapes and reading fanzines.
+When I was fourteen, I went with one of my neighbours, Shamaatae, to sit in on a rehearsal with his new band.
+That band was Grotesque and seeing them rehearse was incredibly cool.
+The intensity and speed of the music being played at maximum volume impressed me like very little had up until that point.
+My favourite song quickly became 'Blood Runs From The Altar', from their second demo The Black Gate Is Closed.
+I was already a huge J.R.R.
+Tolkien fan, so this was just perfection to me."

+Career

 Dark Tranquillity

 Stanne, along with Niklas Sundin, formed Dark Tranquillity because they were bored, along with interest in metal from their influences.
 He played guitar and performed clean backing vocals on Dark Tranquillity's first album, Skydancer, as well as on their early demos, including Enfeebled Earth released under the name Septic Broiler.
 In 1994, Anders Fridén, Dark Tranquillity's original vocalist, left the band to join In Flames.
 Stanne then became the new vocalist and discontinued playing guitar.

 In addition to his usual growling vocals, Dark Tranquillity's 1999 album, Projector, showcased his operatic "clean" singing abilities.
-After Projector, however, the clean style was mostly abandoned until the release of Fiction in 2007.
+After Haven, however, the clean style was mostly abandoned until the release of Fiction in 2007.

 Other projects

-Stanne is the vocalist for death metal band Grand Cadaver, which formed in 2020.
+Stanne is the vocalist for the death metal band Grand Cadaver, formed in 2020, and for the gothic metal band Cemetery Skyline, formed in 2024.
+He has also contributed vocals to the collective Novarupta, performing on the track "Mare Tranquillitatis" from the album Disillusion Fire.

-Stanne was the original vocalist for HammerFall from 1993 until 1996, after which he was replaced because he couldn't perform with HammerFall due to his commitment to Dark Tranquillity.
+Stanne was the original vocalist for HammerFall from 1993 until 1996, after which he was replaced because of his commitment to Dark Tranquillity.

+Influences

+Stanne was influenced by Florida death metal bands, such as Atheist, and Swedish death metal bands such as Grotesque.

+Personal life

+Stanne has been married to Pipsa Piipari since 1999.
+The couple have one daughter.